deejaygraham/intro-to-coding/transcript.md

 build the program (Scripts).
 Right hand side is where you drag the blocks and wire them up.

 Start and Stop buttons at the top.

+I have written the worst game in history and I am so proud, I would like to share it with you.

 ### Make the cat walk